 There are a few opportunities for support during the summer.
 Students may work as TA's or RA's or a combination of RA/TA.
 Students are sometimes supported in the summer after receiving their PhD.
 (Non-US students who graduate in June must apply for an Optional Practical Training visa several months in advance of summer employment.)

-Faculty advisors Professor David Jerison and Professor Ankur Moitra select about 12 graduate students to serve as mentors for 10-11 MIT undergraduates and 10-12 high school students in two separate summer programs:
+Faculty advisors select 20-25 graduate students to serve as mentors for MIT undergraduates and high school students in three separate summer programs:

-- Summer Program in Undergraduate Research (SPUR), for MIT undergraduates
+- Summer Program in Undergraduate Research (SPUR/SPUR+), for MIT undergraduates

 - Research Science Institute (RSI) at MIT, for gifted high-school students